<- Back to main blog

 Keep in mind that the customers are already familiar with your product, and it’s the new features you need to introduce them to.

-Pop-ups that don’t interrupt a user’s flow are a great way to present how new features work.
-Take a look at the example from Google Calendar below.
+Non-disruptive pop-ups are an effective way to show how new features work.
+See the example from Google Calendar below.

 As you can see, a pop-up window appeared in the lower right corner with a brief message about Reminders, a new feature.